Areas 1M & 1N. The tree at the left is the champion London Plane for Cornwall, measured in 2004 at 34m. It’ll have grown a good bit since then.

 ‘Joe Nuccio’ (1M-030 & 1M-031), of which there are two plants in this area, almost always produces a range of lilac toned blooms, often with a distinct red edge.
 In form it matches the descriptions I have seen but its tendency to strange colouring doesn’t seem to have been noted elsewhere.

 ‘Masquerade’ (1M-037) is another of the troublesome bicolors.
 It is supposed to be white with pink stripes.
-The register refers to ‘Marguerite Tourje’ as a solid pink sport, then describes it as “Pink margined white”!
+The register refers to ‘Marguerite Tourje’ as a solid pink sport of it, then describes it as “Pink margined white”!
 That could be interpreted as pink with a white margin or white with a pink margin.
 Most of the blooms on the two bushes here are light pink, feathering out to white at the margin.
 Some are a solid mid pink.
 It would appear that they have mostly sported to ‘Marguerite Tourje’ and are putting out the occasional bloom of ‘Masquerade Red’.

 ‘R L Wheeler’ (1M-044) is heavily virus infected and should probably be removed.